drhelius/MicroHack/README.md

 ### Goal

-Now that you have a deployable container image, you can setup the Container App to host you web app.
-As described above, you will use the Container Apps because it is a simple, scalable and straight-forward service that is perfectly suitable for this use case.
+Now that you have a deployable container image, you can set up the Container App to host your web app.
+As described above, you will use Container Apps because it is a simple, scalable, and straightforward service that is perfectly suitable for this use case.
 However, the container image is highly portable and could be deployed into other container services as well.

 ### Actions